ndestor/VoipP2T/README.md

 # Project Title

-An testing tool for Voip platform (SIP protocol) in .NET C#.
+An testing tool for Voip platform in .NET C#.

 Use the SIPphone eConf (https://fr.wikipedia.org/wiki/EConf) to make phone calls.